 Massive organizational change requires agility, business acumen, and complex problem-solving.
-So if your talent management team has grown complacent over time, that’s a massive problem.
+Now is not the time for your talent management team to be complacent.

 By Aaron Sorensen, Ph.D.

 The volatility of today’s business environment is unprecedented.
-New technologies like automation, artificial intelligence, and digitization are changing business models at a historic rate.
+Beyond COVID-19 and the resulting corporate headwinds, new technologies like automation, artificial intelligence, and digitization are changing business models at a historic rate.
 Customers’ preferences and purchasing behaviors are more fickle than ever.

 Alarmingly, only 8 percent of companies surveyed by McKinsey in 2017 said their current business model would remain economically viable if their industry keeps digitizing at its current course and speed.
 All signals point to increasing volatility for the foreseeable future.

 While this narrative is well accepted in the c-suite, executing an intense enterprise-wide and multi-year transformational change is still uncharted territory for many businesses that are locked into strategic, operational, and talent planning systems that churn along annual cycles.

 Sign up for the monthly TalentQ Newsletter, an essential roundup of news and insights that will help you make critical talent decisions.

 It isn’t surprising that research indicates less than one-third of transformation initiatives fail to deliver the expected value.
 There’s also little argument among experienced executives that successful execution is largely dependent on how readily an organization can pivot and engage its people in new ways of thinking and behaving that create new pathways for growth.
 Transformation is, after all, about people—the people behind the ideas, thinking, and machines.